ad-si/cai/readme.md

-  java       Use Java development as the prompt context js         Use JavaScript development as the prompt context kt         Use Kotlin development as the prompt context lua        Use Lua development as the prompt context oc         Use OCaml development as the prompt context php        Use PHP development as the prompt context po         Use Postgres development as the prompt context ps         Use PureScript development as the prompt context py         Use Python development as the prompt context rb         Use Ruby development as the prompt context
+  java       Use Java development as the prompt context js         Use JavaScript development as the prompt context kt         Use Kotlin development as the prompt context ly         Use LilyPond development as the prompt context lua        Use Lua development as the prompt context oc         Use OCaml development as the prompt context php        Use PHP development as the prompt context pg         Use Postgres development as the prompt context ps         Use PureScript development as the prompt context py         Use Python development as the prompt context rb         Use Ruby development as the prompt context